edmundhung/conform/docs/api/react/future/useControl.md

 Optional parser for coercing `payload` / `defaultPayload` into a typed shape.

-If the parser throws, `useControl` rethrows with additional context (field name and payload preview) to make debugging easier.

 ```ts
 const control = useControl<{ start: string; end: string }>({
   defaultPayload: { start: '2026-01-01', end: '2026-01-07' },